Google RCS vs. Apple Messages for Business

 So, what are the main differences between RCS Business Messaging and Apple Messages for Business?
 And which channel might be best for your business?
 Let’s focus on the first question first and look at the main features of each messaging option.
 We’ve laid them out in a table so that you can see their similarities and differences clearly:

-• Users: Android, iOS
+Users iOS Android, iOS

-• Who initiates: Customer-initiated, customer can respond to message & re-engage later
+Who initiates Customer-initiated, customer can respond to the message & re-engage later Brand-initiated, customer can respond to the message & re-engage later; customer-initiated

-• Rich features: Yes
+Rich features Yes Yes

-• Use cases: Customer support: respond to inbound queries, deliver support during buyer’s journey, utility messages, engagement messages (after user has initiated the conversation)
+Use cases Customer support: respond to inbound queries, deliver support during buyer’s journey, utility messages, engagement messages (after user has initiated the conversation) Marketing: promotions, back-in-stock reminders, cart abandonment triggers, product recommendations

 When should brands use RBM vs AMB?